mflint/tldr/pages/common/hn.md

-# hn
+hn
+==

 > Command-line interface for Hacker News.

-- View stories on Hacker News:
+View stories on Hacker News:

-`hn`
+    hn

-- View _number_ of stories on Hacker News:
+View _number_ of stories on Hacker News:

-`hn --limit {{number}}`
+    hn --limit {{number}}

-- View stories on Hacker News, and keep the list open after selecting a link:
+View stories on Hacker News, and keep the list open after selecting a link:

-`hn --keep-open`
+    hn --keep-open

-- View stories on Hacker News sorted by submission date:
+View stories on Hacker News sorted by submission date:

-`hn --latest`
+    hn --latest